MerginMaps/docs/src/manage/synchronisation.md

 ![geodiff](./geodiff-rebase.png)

 There may be conflicts that can't be resolved automatically, e.g. if the same value is modified in different copies.
-These rare cases are written to a conflict file that can be addressed later.
+These rare cases are written to a conflict file that can be [resolved later](./missing-data/#there-are-conflict-files-in-the-folder).

 ## Conflict files
 Conflicts can happen when two users edit some files in a shared project at once.
 The technology behind Mergin service makes effort to merge changes from individual users automatically and therefore conflicts do not happen normally, even if multiple people edit a single data source (e.g. a GeoPackage).
 However, there are still some occasions when Mergin is unable to automatically resolve conflicts and it will create conflict files in projects.